 The 2024 Annual General Meeting (AGM) held on 29 May 2024, for the previous twelve months ended 31 December 2023, resulted in the approval of the Remuneration Report with 9.68% of shareholders voting against the adoption of the resolution.
 The Company and RNC continues to pro-actively engage with its shareholders and investors to discuss any concerns, ensuring feedback can maintain a robust remuneration framework to achieve the objectives established by the Company.
 This includes measures to ensure the recruitment of new employees and the motivation, retention, and reward for personnel are in alignment with Company financial targets and established objectives.
-The RNC has available, the services of independent remuneration consultants when considered appropriate, to provide comparative benchmarking and industry practices against remuneration assessments as well as the consideration of available proxy service reports on remuneration structures to ensure alignment with shareholder interests
+The RNC has available, the services of independent remuneration assessments as well as the consideration of available proxy service reports on remuneration structures to ensure alignment with shareholder interests.